 A Content Delivery Network (CDN) is a network of servers distributed across different locations.
 Thanks to this setup, a CDN minimizes the distance between your site and your customers by serving them content from the data center closest to them.

 Let’s say your WooCommerce store is hosted in the United States.
-With a CDN, users who visit your site from Europe are served content from the closest European data center.
+With a CDN, you serve users who visit your site from Europe content from the closest European data center.
 This way, your content is delivered much faster than if it came directly from your site.

 CDNs are also built with integrated failover and recovery capabilities to reduce the likelihood of blackouts.
 Blackouts result in missed sales opportunities.
 Therefore, having a CDN will improve your WooCommerce website in other ways besides speed.